imgag/ngs-bits/doc/tools/TsvMerge.md

 	                 Default value: ''
 	  -numeric       If set, column names are interpreted as 1-based column numbers.
 	                 Default value: 'false'
-	  -simple        Fast and memty-efficient mode for merging files that are ordered in the same way and have no missing lines.
+	  -simple        Fast and memory-efficient mode for merging files that are ordered in the same way and have no missing lines.
 	                 Default value: 'false'
 	  -mv <string>   Missing value, i.e. value that is inserted when key is missing in a file.
 	                 Default value: ''